 Looking Into RH's Return On Capital Employed

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in RH's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, RH posted an ROCE of 0.32%.

 Q1 Earnings Recap